So I thought I’d share some information and let ya’ll in on a plan I have had, and with it I have a little (or very long) story to tell you…

 I see changes that need to take place and what needs to be accomplished.
 I had plans on how to do that at least on a small scale while mayor, but I am leaving my hopes in the hands of others for these glaring social discrepancies and antiquated laws to begin to change in America.

 With that, let me briefly summarize: I still insist that more parties are needed as a real option instead of just Republican or Democrat.
 (Staples, O. 2020).
-I really like the green party, and I am an independent, having disliked the tricks, manipulation, corruption and secrecy that both parties have shown.
-The both sides of Mr. Utah in me keeps me in the middle as independent but slightly more to the left or liberal; but please don’t call me that because I don’t fit that media-created bipolar extreme negative label either.
+I really like the green party, and I am registered as unaffiliated, having disliked the tricks, manipulation, corruption and secrecy that both parties have shown.
+The both sides of Mr. Utah in me keeps me in the middle as unaffiliated with either party, but slightly more to the left or liberal; but please don’t call me that because I don’t fit that media-created bipolar extreme negative label either.
 May you see here that media has been part of the problem.

 Here’s the thing: Since I care about the environment, more medical coverage, especially for those with mental health issues, and since I want to see diversity, that is, people with disabilities, of color, and with varied sexual orientation thrive also, where the gigantic canopy of monopolized and hidden funds wielded by the elite billionaire class are regulated so they are not allowed to dominate most available funds.
 They do their dirty work secretively, wielding power, buying elections, dodging taxes and responsibility; they can afford and should be mandated to more evenly distribute some of those billions of dollars, especially in taxes (like, as in not manipulating everything in their favor so it is at the expense of everyone and everything else) so that more abundance is available for the remainder of U.S citizens, (this is why I wanted Bernie Sanders; he would have fixed these problems); that currently leaves only one party-Democratic.